Cancer Bats: Touring and Bears, Mayors, Scraps, & Bones (2009–2011)

 In March 2009, they went on tour at the annual Taste of Chaos festival along with Thursday, Four Year Strong, Pierce the Veil and Bring Me the Horizon, keeping a daily blog on their website.
-At about this time Cancer Bats were also featured in Bring Me the Horizon's video for "Chelsea Smile", in which they appear in the "Kitchen Scene" of the video playing cards.
-Also in March, Liam Cormier lent his vocals to sing on fellow Canadian band Silverstein's fourth studio album A Shipwreck in the Sand on the track "Vices".
+At about this time Cancer Bats were also featured in Bring Me the Horizon's video for "Chelsea Smile", in which they appear playing cards in a kitchen.
+Also in March, Liam Cormier lent his vocals to fellow Canadian band Silverstein's fourth studio album A Shipwreck in the Sand, on the track "Vices".

 Cancer Bats returned to the UK in 2009, after Swedish melodic metal band In Flames cancelled their April 2009 concerts, on which Cancer Bats were slated to be main support.
 The band is also featured on Gallows' latest album Grey Britain on May 2.
 On August 1, Cancer Bats played a slot at the premier showing of the Sonisphere festival and at the inaugural Hevy Music Festival.
 Also in 2009, Cancer Bats appeared in an episode of the documentary series City Sonic, reflecting on their time at the Adrift Clubhouse.
 In October and November, the band supported Billy Talent on their UK and European tour.
 During the tour they performed several new songs from their third album, including "Darkness" and "Scared to Death".

 In January and February 2010, the band toured the US supporting Anti-Flag.
 Following that tour they joined fellow Canadians Billy Talent, Alexisonfire and the American band Against Me! on a tour across Canada throughout March.
 Cancer Bats released their third album Bears, Mayors, Scraps & Bones on April 12 in the UK.
 On March, the band did a track by track talk with Rock Sound.
 A music video was shot for their cover of the Beastie Boys song "Sabotage", a track recorded for the album.
 In September of the same year they opened for Bring Me the Horizon on their UK tour along with Tek One.

 In late 2011, Cancer Bats toured Canada as a Black Sabbath tribute band under the moniker "Bat Sabbath".
-The concept started at Sonisphere Festival on July 10, 2011 when the band was asked to do an after-party show, on top of their initial set in the afternoon, in the tent stage after Slipknot played the main stage.
-The dates they performed at for the Sonisphere were the last dates they did before they stopped to work on a follow up to their third studio album.
+The concept started at Sonisphere Festival on July 10, 2011, when the band was asked to do an after-party show, on top of their initial set in the afternoon, in the tent stage after Slipknot played the main stage.
+The dates they performed at for the Sonisphere were the last dates they did before they stopped to work on a follow-up to their third studio album.
 After the performances at the various Sonisphere dates they did a 12 date Canadian tour in December 2011 centred around the Black Sabbath tribute.